M-Feale/portfolio/README.md

 # Portfolio

-My portfolio is, as the name suggests, a web page showcasing my skills and interests as an upcoming full-stack web developer.
+My portfolio is, as the name suggests, a web page showcasing my skills and interests as an junior full-stack web developer.
-It is created with React and Vite and consists of solely a front-end (as of July 2023).
+It is created with React and Vite and consists of solely a front-end (as of October 2023).

 ## Guidelines